GTNewHorizons/Share-Where-I-am/README.md

 `Share Where I am` is a mod for Minecraft 1.7.10 + JourneyMap.
 It allows you to share your waypoint/location with other players.

-🚨 Requires SpongeMixins as a dependency 🚨
+🚨 Requires UniMixins as a dependency 🚨